Gwangsan Kim clan

 The Gwangsan Kim clan is a Korean clan with its bon-gwan located in Gwangsan, present-day Gwangju.

 The members of the Gwangsan Kim clan are the descendants of Kim Hŭng-gwang, the third son of King Sinmu of Silla, the 45th monarch of the Silla.

 The family has produced eminent Neo-Confucian scholars during the Joseon Dynasty, including Kim Jang-saeng, Kim Jip, and Kim Man-jung.

+Due to the fact that the location of its origin used to be called, the clan was historically also referred to as the Gwangju Kim clan.